1. Aims and key elements of this policy and procedure

 6.8 Extension of Review Period – if the line manager and appropriate advisor in HR conclude there has been a significant but not quite sufficient improvement and that a reasonable extension of the review date would be likely to result in the probationer meeting the required standard of performance then they may confirm a new review date.
 This decision and extension of the review period should be confirmed in writing.
 If subsequent to the extension of the review date the required improvement is not achieved then the process would continue as per paragraph 6.9 onwards.

-6.9 Formal Hearing - the probationer should be invited in writing in line with paragraph 6.7 iii above to attend a formal hearing under this policy and procedure at which their performance and / or conduct within their probation period to-date will be considered and at which their employment may be terminated with appropriate notice.
+6.9 Formal Hearing - the probationer should be invited in writing in line with paragraph 6.7 iii to attend a formal hearing under this policy and procedure at which their performance and/or conduct within their probation period to-date will be considered and at which their employment may be terminated with appropriate notice.
 The meeting should be chaired by the manager of the line manager, the Head of Department or another appropriate officer of the University.
 There should be a Human Resources representative (normally a Human Resources Manager or Advisor) at the hearing to advise them.
 The line manager involved in the First Meeting with the probationer (as per paragraph 6.5) will also attend this meeting.
 The probationer must be given the opportunity to be represented or accompanied in the hearing by a work companion – either an accredited trade union representative or a fellow member of staff.
-In the formal hearing the probationer will be given an opportunity to explain their performance and / or conduct before a decision is made.
+In the formal hearing the probationer will be given an opportunity to explain their performance and/or conduct before a decision is made.

-6.11 Extension of Review Period - If the chair of the hearing concludes that a reasonable extension of the review date would be likely to result in the required standard of performance and / or conduct then they may confirm a new review date.
+6.11 Extension of Review Period – if the chair of the hearing concludes that a reasonable extension of the review date would be likely to result in the required standard of performance and/or conduct then they may confirm a new review date.
 The outcome of the formal review meeting should be confirmed in writing.
 If subsequent to the extension of the review date the required improvement is not achieved then the process would continue as per paragraph 6.9 onwards above.

-7.1 Any probationer / member of staff dismissed through this procedure should be given a right of appeal against that dismissal.
+7.1 Any probationer or member of staff dismissed through this procedure should be given a right of appeal against that dismissal.
 They must submit their appeal in writing to the Director of Human Resources, within 10 working days of the receipt of their dismissal letter and must make clear the grounds of their appeal.

-7.2 The appeal will normally be heard by the relevant Head of Department (or his/her nominee who should be senior to the manager who made the decision being appealed, and who must have had no previous involvement in the case).
+7.2 The appeal will normally be heard by the relevant Head of Department (or their nominee who should be senior to the manager who made the decision being appealed, and who must have had no previous involvement in the case).
 Where there is no appropriate person within the Department, a Head of Department from a different department may hear the appeal.
 If the original disciplinary meeting was held at Head of Department level, the Director of the Service or Dean or Associate Dean of the Faculty/School should hear the appeal.
 If there is no appropriate Director of the Service or Dean of Faculty/School, the a Pro-Vice Chancellor, should hear the appeal, (provided they have not previously been involved in the case).
-The person hearing the appeal will be assisted by the Director of Human Resources or his / her nominated deputy who has had no previous involvement with the case.
+The person hearing the appeal will be assisted by the Director of Human Resources or their nominated deputy who has had no previous involvement with the case.

 7.3 The probationer must be given the opportunity to be represented or accompanied in the appeal by a work companion – either an accredited trade union representative or a fellow member of staff.